ravalkolpravalika/Movies-on-OTT-Platforms-Dashboard/README.md

 # Dashboard Overview
 The dashboard highlights:
-- Number of movies by genre (Bar Chart)
+- Number of movies by genre
+- Number of movies by age limit
 - Comparison between IMDb and Rotten Tomatoes ratings
 - Availability of movies across OTT platforms
 - Year-wise and country-wise movie analysis